Why company values matter when you’re applying for a graduate investment job

 Understanding your chosen employer’s values will improve your application

 Graduate recruiters and interviewers will quiz you in the online application and at interviews about why you want a job at that particular investment bank or investment management firm over others.
-Some, such as Barclays, will even ask about their values specifically.
+Some will even ask about their values specifically.
 They want to see and hear in your responses that there’s something specific about your chosen employer that attracts you.
 Convincing them of this will increase your chances of getting hired.

 Find out all you can about the values that underpin the business